-For purposes of Section 803 reporting, complaints are written allegations of harm or violation of privacy compliance requirements filed with Treasury's privacy and civil liberties programs.
+For purposes of Section 803 reporting, complaints are written allegations of harm or violation of privacy and civil liberties compliance requirements filed with Treasury's privacy and civil liberties programs (or the Office of General Counsel).
 The categories of complaints reflected in Appendix A are aligned with the categories detailed in the OMB Memorandum 08-21, FY 2008 Reporting Instructions for the Federal Information Security Management Act and Agency Privacy Management.
 U.S. citizens, lawful permanent residents, visitors, and aliens may submit complaints.